Skip to content

 AI isn't analyzing my photos

 AI is optional and requires configuration.
 You need to set an AI provider (OpenAI, Anthropic, or Google Gemini) with a valid API key.
-Check AI Features for setup instructions.
+Check AI Overview for setup instructions.

 Which AI provider should I use?